here::here("code", "_common.R") |>

 "

-fit_parallel <- sem(m_parallel, data=d)
+fit_parallel <- sem(m_parallel, data = d)

-X4 + X5 + X6 + X7 + X8 + X9
+d$ts <- with(d, X4 + X5 + X6 + X7 + X8 + X9)

-d$scores <- as.numeric(scores)
+d$scores <- as.numeric(lavPredict(fit_parallel, method="regression"))

-out = summary(fit_parallel, fit.measures = TRUE, standardized = TRUE)
+summary(fit_parallel, fit.measures = TRUE, standardized = TRUE)

 #> lavaan 0.6-19 ended normally after 13 iterations